 Join a professional or business association

 Seek out others with similar professional or business interests and attend events in Amsterdam.
 You can find many business networking groups and clubs in the Netherlands.
-Some Amsterdam jobs are filled by word-of-mouth, so business contacts can play an important role in finding work in Amsterdam.
+Some Dutch jobs are filled by word-of-mouth, so business contacts can play an important role in finding work in Amsterdam.